olavsl/olavsl/README.md

 <!-- * I'm currently working on <a href="https://folk.ntnu.no/olavslo/">my personal NTNU webpage</a>. -->

-- 🔭 I'm currently working on a project implementing OpenAI's GPT-3.5 and DALL-E models
+- 🔭 I'm currently working on a project implementing OpenAI's GPT-3.5 and creating a context database using Embeddings

 ## Languages and Frameworks I know and study
 <div>